-God calls the ELCJHL to proclaim the Gospel and minister to Arabs, especially Palestinians, within the difficult political and societal context of the Holy Land.
-Our proclamation of the message of salvation is expressed both through witnessing to the Kingdom of God – the ministry of the Word – and through diakonia – the ministry of active service.
+God calls the ELCJHL to proclaim the Gospel and minister Palestinians within the difficult political and societal context of the Holy Land.
+Our proclamation of salvation is expressed both through witnessing to the Kingdom of God and through the ministry of active service.

-For this reason, we facilitate both congregational and educational ministries, designed to serve not only our members but also the society at large.
-Through these ministries, we work towards a future that is more just, more peaceful, and more reflective of the Kingdom of God.
+We envision ourselves as “salt of the Earth,” as God calls us to be in the Gospel of Matthew.
+Just as a little bit of salt adds immense flavor to food, we center being a positive and “flavorful” addition to our communities.
+For this reason, we facilitate congregational and educational ministries to serve not only our members but the society at large.
+Through these ministries we work toward a future that is just, peaceful, and reflective of the Kingdom of God.

-The ELCJHL is called to serve the marginalized, the elderly, those who suffer or are traumatized, and all who are in need – regardless of race, gender, or political affiliation.
-The ELCJHL empowers youth, women, men, and children, encouraging all our baptized members to be the people of God in service and witness.
+The ELCJHL is called to serve the vulnerable in our community– regardless of race, gender, or political affiliation.
+Our synod empowers youth, women, men, and children, encouraging all our baptized members to be the people of God in service and witness.

 Our Mission | A Brief History